Germany urges Yahoo users to think about other email providers

-BERLIN, Dec 15 (Reuters) - Germany's cybersecurity authority, the Federal Office for Information Security (BSI), criticised Yahoo on Thursday for failing to adopt adequate encryption techniques to protect its users' personal data.
+BERLIN (Reuters) - Germany's cybersecurity authority, the Federal Office for Information Security (BSI), criticized Yahoo YHOO.O on Thursday for failing to adopt adequate encryption techniques to protect its users' personal data.

 The BSI also advised German consumers to consider switching to alternatives for email after Yahoo disclosed a second data breach that raised fears Verizon might kill a deal to buy its core internet business.